ricardolasso/WWERapp/README.md

 ## Overview
 ### Description
 [Description of your app]
+app that helps you find consoles and video game avaliability and prices by using alerts from existing social media accounts.
 ### App Evaluation
 [Evaluation of your app across the following attributes]
 - **Category:** Game